nuxt-community/nuxtent-module/docs/content/Configuration.md

 order: 3
 ---

-Nuxtent converts all your content files `json` so that they can be used flexibly within Nuxt pages.
+Nuxtent converts all your content files to `json` so that they can be used flexibly within Nuxt pages.

 There are two places where you can configure how your content is parsed and compiled: inside the `nuxtent.config.js` file or under the `nuxtent` property inside `nuxt.config.js`.
 For complex configurations, the preferred approach is placing the configuration under its own file.